jruels/adv-docker/labs/2-union-filesystem/index.md

 ### Overlaying Multiple Layers

 Overlayfs allows you to specify multiple `lowerdir` directories.
-When multiple directories are listed, the rightmost directory is evaluated first, moving left through the list.
+The specified lower directories will be stacked beginning from the rightmost one and going left.

 Let's add a `./layer0` directory and recreate our overlayfs mount with layer0 as the lowest priority.